About Major Companies Group

 - Pre Election Conference invitation to attend the day long conference in Wellington where all political party leaders pitch their policies to business.

 - ANZLF BusinessNZ is also the secretariat for the Australia New Zealand Leadership Forum which involves dialogue and engagement with the top 60 companies on both sides of the Tasman.
 This promotes discussion for Trans Tasman businesses on the issues that matter for the two countries.

 - Wellington Seminar A comprehensive way of understanding Wellington and the regulatory landscape including meetings and discussions between business and Ministers, Opposition MPs and key officials.

-- Our four regional shareholders (EMA Northern, Business Central, Canterbury Employers Chamber of Commerce and Otago Southland Employers Association) provide regional members with tailored professional advice, resources and training and networking events for organisations of all sectors.
+- Our four regional shareholders (EMA Northern, Business Central, Canterbury Employers Chamber of Commerce and Business South) provide regional members with tailored professional advice, resources and training and networking events for organisations of all sectors.
 Their highly skilled teams can assist with Advocacy and Industry Relations, Human Resources and Employment Relations, Employment Law, Health & Safety, International Trade and Business Strategy and Professional Development solutions.
 The regions have access to regional and national initiatives, lobbying, representation and resources that help build enterprise capability for business.
-They are focused on building long term relationships with their members by helping grow businesses sustainably.
+They are focused on building long term relationships with their regional members by helping grow businesses sustainably.

 MCG members and BusinessNZ partner on a range of initiatives to drive positive change.